netzke/netzke-basepack/README.md

 Netzke Basepack can make use of FamFamFam Silk icon set (http://www.famfamfam.com/archive/silk-icons-thats-your-lot/).
 To enable this, download the icons and put the "icons" folder into your app's public/images folder.
 Then restart your application.

+## Contributions and support

+Help developing Netzke by submitting a pull request when you think others can benefit from it.

+If you feel particularily generous, you can donate a couple of bucks a week at [GitTip](https://www.gittip.com/nomadcoder/).

 ## Useful links
 * [Project website](http://netzke.org)
 * [Live-demo](http://netzke-demo.herokuapp.com)